June 2023 — Overview for the Month

-The beginning of the June falls within the liturgical season of Easter, which is represented by the liturgical color white — the color of light, a symbol of joy, purity and innocence (absolute or restored).
-The remainder of the month falls within the liturgical season of Ordinary Time, which is represented by the liturgical color green.
+The month of June falls within the liturgical season of Ordinary Time, which is represented by the liturgical color green.
 This symbol of hope is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
 It is used in the offices and Masses of Ordinary Time.

 3. Charles Lwanga & Companions, Memorial